Alexis Ren Bares Her Booty In Red Lace Thong In Latest Instagram Snap

 “Yes queen,” one Instagram user wrote, while others praised Bryant’s talents by adding, “Bryant deserves an award or something.”

-The Dancing with the Stars finalist and co-star Milo Manheim recently caused a commotion when they both shared photos of themselves together in their Instagram pages, as Good Housekeeping magazine reported.
+The Dancing with the Stars finalist and co-star Milo Manheim recently caused a commotion when they both shared photos of themselves together on their Instagram pages, as Good Housekeeping magazine reported.
 The snaps confused fans who wanted to know Alexis’s relationship status with Alan Bersten, for whom she had previously confessed having feelings.

-Nor Milo not Alexis has addressed the photos yet, according to the report, which means that any conclusions drawn wouldn’t be more than speculation at this point.
+Neither Milo nor Alexis has addressed the photos yet, according to the report, which means that any conclusions drawn wouldn’t be more than speculation at this point.
 In addition, Alan took to his Instagram page to share a thoughtful happy birthday message to Alexis, adding that he “couldn’t wait to celebrate” with her.
 So curious fans will have to wait to see how this mystery unfolds.